opensearch-project/security/DEVELOPER_GUIDE.md

 > Please make sure to follow the OpenSearch [Install Prerequisites](https://github.com/opensearch-project/OpenSearch/blob/main/DEVELOPER_GUIDE.md#install-prerequisites) before starting for the first time.

-This project runs as a plugin of OpenSearch.
-You can [download a minimal release of OpenSearch](https://opensearch.org/downloads.html#minimal) and then install this plugin there.
-However, we will compile it using source code so that we are pulling in changes from the latest commit.
+OpenSearch Security runs as a plugin of OpenSearch.
+You can [download a minimal release of OpenSearch](https://opensearch.org/downloads.html#minimal) and then install the Security plugin there.
+However, we will compile OpenSearch Security using source code so that we are pulling in changes from the latest commit.

 ### Native platforms

-Not all platforms natively support OpenSearch, to check distribution avaliability please check these [issues](https://github.com/opensearch-project/opensearch-build/labels/distributions).
+Not all platforms natively support OpenSearch, to view distribution availability please check these [issues](https://github.com/opensearch-project/opensearch-build/issues?q=label%3Adistributions).

-On MacOS / PC the OpenSearch distribution can be run with docker.
+On MacOS / PC the OpenSearch distribution can be run with Docker.
 This distribution contains the released version of OpenSearch including the security plugin.
-For development we do not recommend using this docker image.
+If you wish to use the Docker image for development, you will need to follow the steps found on the [Developing with Docker](DEVELOPING_WITH_DOCKER.md) guide.

 To get started, follow the [getting started section](https://github.com/opensearch-project/OpenSearch/blob/main/DEVELOPER_GUIDE.md#getting-started) of OpenSearch's developer guide.
 This will get OpenSearch up and running built from source code.
 You can skip the `./gradlew check` step to save some time.
-Reach to the point where you can run a successful `curl localhost:9200` call.
+You should follow the steps until you reach the point where you can run a successful `curl localhost:9200` call.
 Great! now kill the server with `Ctrl+C`.

 Next, run the following commands to copy the built code (snapshot) to a new folder in a different location.
-(This where you'll be running OpenSearch service).
+(This where you'll be running the OpenSearch service).
 Run this from the base directory of the OpenSearch fork you cloned above:
 ```bash
 export OPENSEARCH_HOME=~/<your-folder-location>/opensearch-*
 export OPENSEARCH_BUILD=distribution/archives/darwin-tar/build/install/opensearch-*